ModelarData/Utilities/README.md

   [ModelarDB](https://github.com/ModelarData/ModelarDB-RS) compresses a data set stored in Apache Parquet files with the same schema for a set of error bounds.
-  For each error bound the script automatically ingests the data set and computes metrics that indicates how well ModelarDB compressed the data set.
+  For each error bound the script automatically ingests the data set and computes metrics that indicate how well ModelarDB compressed the data set.

 - [Git Hooks](Git-Hooks) written in different scripting languages to ensure that the state of a repository is correct before or after a specific action has